-Regardless of your razor, going against the grain can result in irritated skin and nasty ingrown hairs.
-The technique can get you a super close trim and sometimes a cleaner shave, but it damages your skin.
+Regardless of your razor, shaving against the grain can result in irritated skin and nasty ingrown hairs.
+The technique can get you a super close trim and sometimes a cleaner shave, but it damages your skin and causes painful razor burns.
 It’s better to shave with the grain instead of against it.
 Try shaving perpendicular to the direction your hair grows in if you can’t shave with the grain.

 The name says it all.
 Safety razors were widely perceived as less harmless than the traditional straight-edged razor blade.
 You can think of the ‘safety’ element as the long handle attached to the blade holder.
 The long handle makes the handling of the razor a lot safer compared to shaving with a naked blade.
 It is a tool you must handle with utmost care as it is a potential hazard, despite its connotations.

 You may find that a double edge razor is the most cost-effective.
-You can also use it to gain access to the hard-to-reach areas.
+You can also use it to gain access to hard-to-reach areas.
 A double edge razor requires more practice to master, but you may find it convenient once you’ve adapted to it.
-Double edge razors may lessen bumps, ingrown hairs, and skin irritation.
+Shaving with a double-edged safety razor may lessen bumps, ingrown hairs, and skin irritation.